JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 f = Stheno.GPPP((f1=f1, f2=f2, f3=f3), gpc)
 ```
 If you take a look at the `gaussian_process_probabilistic_programming.jl` source, you'll see
-that it's essentially just the above, and an implementation of the `AbstactGP`s API on top
+that it's essentially just the above, and an implementation of the `AbstractGP`s API on top
 of a `GPPP`.

-A `GPPP` is essentially just a single GP on an extended input domain:
+A `GPPP` is a single GP on an extended input domain:
 ![](no_luck_catching_them_swans_then.jpeg)